 This feature allows you to select from different viewing angles that may be found on the disc.
 This is a disc dependent feature.
 If the DVD does not have this capability, it will not be available.
 Note: This is a disc dependent feature.
 To access:

-- 1. Press SETUP on the remote to access the menu options. - 2.
-Press \checkmark / to 'highlight' the monitor icon.
-(A disc will appear beneath the icon signifying it is the current selection.) - 3.
-Press ∇ to select and enter the TV display menu. - 4.
-When Angle Mark is highlighted, press > to access the menu. - 5.
-Press \triangle / ∇ to select from all available angles. - 6.
-When the desired language is highlighted, press ENTER on the remote to confirm the selection.
+2. Press $\blacktriangleleft$ / $\blacktriangleright$ to 'highlight' the monitor icon.
+(A disc will appear beneath the icon signifying it is the current selection.)

+3. Press $\checkmark$ to select and enter the TV display menu.

+4. When Angle Mark is highlighted, press $\blacktriangleright$ to access the menu.

+5. Press $\blacktriangle$ / $\checkmark$ to select from all available angles.

+6. When the desired language is highlighted, press ENTER on the remote to confirm the selection.